JulianWohlleber/PJ1_GrowingLines/Readme.md

 	}

 ##FINISH
-For the final presentation we also had the exercise to find an Application for our programmed Algorythm.
-This could be in form of an Object or a 2D print.
+For the final presentation we also had the exercise to find an application for our programmed algorythm.
+This could be in form of an object or a 2D print.
 The goal was to get the code into the real world again, after we transfered it in computer-understandable language.
 I had the Idea to use the pattern generated in the 2D-Version in my Code to integrate it in a Lamp.
-First I built a construct with would, which was then drilled and then interwoven with fishing line.
+First I built a construct with wood, which was drilled and then interwoven with fishing line.
 Then I used wool to generate the pattern in the with boulter generated network.
 At the end I covered the free areas with black carton and recessed a lightbulb and composure.